PytholIsCool/World-API-Hexed-Internal-Base/README.md

 ## A basic VRChat mod to kickstart your development.

 *Small disclaimer: None of this is my code.
 This is Umbra's template mod with World/Starborn API pre-installed.*
+*Also, I haven't provided examples for everything.
+Just a few basic things such as toggles, regular buttons, duo buttons, sliders, etc.*

 All due credit should go to:
 # Umbra